MarvinJan/Cubify/README.md

 ## Make your DIVs into 3d cubes

+You can see simple demo on a project's [webpage](https://marvinjan.github.io/cubify/cubify)

 This plugin allows to bundle up to 6 (obviously :) ) DIVs into one 3d interactive cube!

 ## Usage